5 Ways To Satisfy Your Travel Bug & Your Veterinary Career

 - Fractured bones

-Launch an international leadership project
+Join an international leadership project

-A growing number of veterinarians are applying their skills to make a difference in the lives of animals and people.
+A growing number of Veterinarians are applying their skills to make a difference in the lives of animals and people.
 They travel abroad to impoverished areas suffering from a lack of food and resources that occurs due to a loss of local livestock.
 These professionals establish educational programs to help local residents properly care for their livestock and companion animals.
 The Sauti Moja project in Kenya, for instance, is designed to provide women with the skills and resources to keep their animals alive.
-Veterinary professionals who work in this capacity help local residents gain confidence and learn to work together in multi-ethnic groups to cope with drought and livestock shortages.
+Veterinary Professionals who work in this capacity help local residents gain confidence and learn to work together in multi-ethnic groups to cope with drought and livestock shortages.